 Watts's industry work includes serving on the board for the Sydney Film Festival for five years (2005 - 2009) and as vice president of the board of MetroScreen for six years (2005-2011).
 She is currently on the board of the SAFC (South Australian Film Corporation).
 Watts was awarded a Churchill Fellowship in 2011 to explore and focus on innovative new methods of distribution and exhibition, as well as its effects on production and content creation as relevant to the Australian industry and its future.
 She has served with various industry awards and juries, including the Berlin Film Festival 2016 Generation Jury and the Sydney Film Festival 2015 International Competition Jury.

 David Michôd is an Australian film director and screenwriter best known for directing the critically acclaimed 2010 film Animal Kingdom and the 2014 film The Rover.
-He is currently working on War Machine, starring Brad Pitt, which Netflix has acquired.
+He is currently working on War Machine, starring Brad Pitt, for Netflix.

-The Rover , which Michôd wrote and directed, stars Guy Pearce and Robert Pattinson.
+The Rover, which Michôd wrote and directed, stars Guy Pearce and Robert Pattinson.
 It premiered out of competition in the Midnight Screenings section at the 2014 Cannes Film Festival.
 A24 released in the US.

-In January 2010, Michôd's debut feature film Animal Kingdom was awarded the World Cinema Grand Jury Prize at the Sundance Film Festival.
-Animal Kingdom has since won the Australian Writers Guild (AWG) award for Best Original Screenplay and the AWG's Major Award for 2010, as well as the Australian Directors Guild award for feature film, the Inside Film (IF) Award for Best Director and the Best Screenplay Award at the Stockholm Film Festival.
+In January 2010, Michôd's debut feature film Animal Kingdom was awarded the World Cinema Grand Jury Prize at the Sundance Film Festival and acquired by Sony Pictures Classics.
 The film won 10 Australian Film Institute awards from a record 18 nominations and was named Best First Film by the New York Film Critics Circle.
 It has also earned Oscar® and Golden Globe® nominations for supporting actress Jacki Weaver, as well as winning Best Supporting Actress awards from the Los Angeles and San Francisco film critics associations and the National Board of Review.

 Michôd was also co-writer (with director Spencer Susser) of the feature film Hesher, starring Joseph Gordon Levitt and Natalie Portman, which screened in Sundance 2010's U.S. competition.